baileympearson/cs278-asgn5/README.md

 publishes an official campus dining app which has the menu of each campus dining, and a seperate service performing the same task would be redundant.

+This project will provide a texting interface through which students can register for the service, and then will receive suggestions on the least busy dining locations around main campus.

 # Questions:
   1. Do you eat on campus for lunch?
 If so, where?